Skip to Content

 For me, fatigue and stress (that has similar symptoms of fatigue) were the reasons I needed to use my vacation time to recharge and relax.

 You may have something at work or in your personal life that is stressing you out.
 You may be tired.
+You may feel the need to visit an alcohol outpatient rehab.
 All of us have different things going on and will have different reasons for needing a break.

 Regardless of the reason, you should feel empowered to take a day or two off to recharge.
 This will have a benefit to your employer as well as to you.